piyush-21-raj/RL_SoC/README.md

-# Welcome to my Project 'Street Fighter II - Reinforcement Learning'
+# Project 'Street Fighter II - Reinforcement Learning'

 This repository contains the materials used and assignments undertaken during the project under SOC 23'.